 Initial funding for the Festival came from BHS grants, supplemented by the Clipper City Chordsmen in 2016.
 The Festival now depends on choruses and quartets, as well as corporate and individual donors from around the state, to continue its mission to help young singers learn more about singing in 4-part harmony.

 For the first three years, the Festival was coordinated by members of the Manitowoc, Green Bay and Appleton chapters of the Barbershop Harmony Society and was held at the Franciscan Center for Music and Performance on the campus of Silver Lake College in Manitowoc.

 In 2018, there was a shift in focus to enhance the educational emphasis to include Harmony University style classes on vocal techniques as well as methods to improve individual and quartet performance.
 In an effort to be more centrally located in the State, the newly named Wisconsin Youth Harmony Festival (WYHF) found a new home at Pacelli High School in Stevens Point.
 A new Board of Directors was appointed that included men and women representing barbershoppers from around the state.

 Due to the COVID-19 Pandemic, we were forced to cancel the 2020 Wisconsin Youth Harmony Festival.
 Still, the work of the WYHF Board moved forward.
 We have now established WYHF as a stand-a-lone 501.c.3 organization, capable of receiving tax exempt donations.

 2021 > A Virtual WYHF

 In 2021 the Board courageously moved forward to establish a plan for a Virtual Wisconsin Youth Harmony Festival in the spring of 2021.

-With the assistance of District leadership and National staff, we carried on the tradition of WYHF in this year following the Pandemic.
+Despite the Pandemic, with the assistance of District leadership and National staff, we carried on the tradition of WYHF:.